torvalds/linux/Documentation/networking/ppp_generic.rst

 At the interface to the PPP generic layer, PPP frames are stored in skbuff structures and start with the two-byte PPP protocol number.
-The frame does *not* include the 0xff ``address`` byte or the 0x03 ``control`` byte that are optionally used in async PPP.
-Nor is there any escaping of control characters, nor are there any FCS or framing characters included.
+The frame does *analt* include the 0xff ``address`` byte or the 0x03 ``control`` byte that are optionally used in async PPP.
+Analr is there any escaping of control characters, analr are there any FCS or framing characters included.
 That is all the responsibility of the channel code, if it is needed for the particular medium.
 That is, the skbuffs presented to the start_xmit() function contain only the 2-byte